Roxbury Recycling is collaborating with the Roxbury School District

 You are responsible for purchasing your own containers for trash and recycling.
 Containers should be no more than 32 gallon in size.
 All containers must be labeled properly for collection.
-Free decals available at Town Hall.
+Free decals available at Town Hall or DPW Office.

 We will be working hard this year to help educate our residents on proper recycling and improve our landfill diversion rate.
 Curbside inspections will be taking place throughout the year.
 If your material has been tagged, please contact the Recycling Office at 973-448-2053.